-Students must possess a high school diploma or GED equivalency, must complete 40 hours of observation in a veterinary practice and must provide verification of this experience by 4:30 May 2, 2014 for the fall 2014 registration.
+Students must complete 40 hours of observation in a veterinary clinic or hospital and must provide verification of this experience by 4:30pm May 2, 2014 for the fall 2014 registration.
 Students who do not fulfill this requirement by the deadline will be dropped from the program.

-Please submit the forms to Seana Barry, Admissions and Records in the Boyle Education Center.
-If you wish to send it from one of the satellite campuses please put it in a sealed envelope addressed to Seana Barry, Admissions and Records, Bend Campus.
+Please submit the forms to Raquel Meyers, Allied Health Office 257, in the Health Careers Building.
+If you wish to send it from one of the satellite campuses, please put it in a sealed envelope addressed to Raquel Meyers, Allied Health 257, Bend Campus.

-Once students have successfully registered for VT program and prior to starting classes, they must certify with their primary care physician that they are current on Tetanus vaccination and decide on the optional Rabies vaccination.
+Once students have successfully registered for the Veterinary Technician program and prior to starting classes, they must certify with their primary care physician that they are current on the required Tetanus vaccination and decide on the optional Rabies vaccination.
 Registered students will be notified with instructions on how to submit proof of vaccinations.

 Address all vaccine questions to Beth Palmer, Veterinary Technician Program Director at firstname.lastname@example.org.